-Trademarks are marks that are graphically represented which help people identify the company or person who produced the goods or services.
-They are easily can be registered under the Trademark Act, 1999 with the Trademark registry offices.
-There are five such trademark registry offices in India, Mumbai, Delhi, Kolkata, Chennai and Ahmedabad.
-If a trademark is registered the holder of the trademark gets special rights to its usage and is protected by law from the infringement of such rights by others.
+Trademarks are marks that are graphically represented which help people identify the company or person and entity who produced the goods or services.
+They are easy can be registered under the Trademark Act, 1999 with the Trademark registry offices.
+IN India, there are five such trademark registry offices, Mumbai, Delhi, Kolkata, Chennai, and Ahmedabad.
+If a trademark is registered the holder of the trademark obtains special rights to its usage and is protected by law from the infringement of such rights by others

-You can quickly establish your rights in court only if you believe your registered trademark has been infringed.
+You can fastly establish your rights in court only if you believe your registered trademark has been contravening.

 Create A Unique Identity

-Registering your trademark is the first ever step toward ensuring your customer’s satisfaction to identify your services or products with your brand.
-After that, the law will then prevent any similar words or slogans from being registered for any other goods or services.
+Registering your trademark is the first-ever step toward certifying your customer’s satisfaction to identify your services or products with your brand.
+After that, the law will then stop any similar words or slogans from being registered for any other goods or services.

 Create Business Chances

-If you want your brand to be succeeded, then a trademark is an intangible asset that can be immensely valuable.
-Many companies can earn huge money in royalties through licensing agreements or even transfer of ownership to interested or to be involved parties.
+If you want your brand name to be succeeded, then a trademark is an intangible asset that can be massively valuable.
+Many companies can earn massive money in royalties through licensing agreements or even transfer of ownership to interested or to be involved parties.

 Extension Of Ownership Rights

-After the renewal of the trademark, over the brand name, one can benefit from violations of his/her rights over the ownership.
-It provides goodwill created by the brand and the permanent protection of your brand.
+After the renewal of the trademark, over the brand name, one can benefit from infringement of his/her rights over the ownership. a trademark provides goodwill created by the brand and the permanent protection of your brand.

 Fewer Chances For Litigation

-It is possible to have seamless trademark protection without any chances of litigation if you abide by rules and renew your trademark on a timely basis.
-Other than the trademark owner, the renewal of trademarks makes it impossible for someone to claim rights over the registered mark.
+It is possible to have seamless trademark protection without any chances of litigation if you suffer by rules and renew your trademark on a timely basis.
+Other than the trademark owner, the renewal of trademarks builds it impossible for someone to claim rights over the registered mark.

-The consequences of not renewing the trademark are severe.
-In case, no application for renewal has been filed, or in case no fee for renewal has been paid by the proprietor, the Registrar may remove the mark from the register.
+The effect of not renewing the trademark is acute.
+In case, application for renewal has not been filed, or in case the fee for renewal has not been paid by the proprietor, the Registrar may remove the mark from the register

-Before removing the trademark, the Registrar shall first advertise his intention to remove the mark by advertising the notice to remove in the trademark journal.
+, the Registrar of a trademark shall first show his intention to remove the mark by advertising the notice to remove in the trademark journal, Before removing the trademark

-Failure to renew affects not just the proprietor but also all those people who are either assigned or licensed the trademark.
-It also affects your legal rights, by not renewing your trademark, in effect weakens your legal position.
-A registered trademark has the benefit of exclusiveness.
+Trademark failure of renewal not only affected the company and proprietor but also all some people who concern with renewal either assigned or licensed the trademark.
+It also affects your legal rights, by not renewing your trademark, which in also effect weakens your legal position. some of the benefits of a registered trademark.
 Registration protects you from infringement claims.
-However, the most important benefit of renewal is that it deters other people from using your mark.

-The Trademark Act is very sympathetic to the woes of the proprietor and has therefore provided another chance to renew the trademark within 6 months after the date of expiration of registration by a filing prescribed form [TM-10] and by paying the surcharge.
+After the registration of the trademark, every businessman has therefore provided another chance within 6 months to renew the trademark after the date of expiration registration filing prescribed form [TM-10] and by paying the surcharge.

-The proprietor must apply for renewal before the Registrar of the Trademark in a prescribed form [TM-R], on or before six months from the expiration date of the Trademark Registration.
-If no application for trademark renewal has been filed, it must be done in one to three months before the expiration of the registration.
+The owner must apply for renewal before the Registrar of the Trademark with a prescribed form [TM-R], within six months from the expiration date of the Trademark Registration.
+If the trademark renewal application has not been filed, it must be done between one to three months before the expiration of the registration.

-After that, the Registrar must send a notice to the proprietor informing him of the upcoming renewal date.
-If a notice of renewal has not been served, you must keep in mind that no trademark can be removed.
-The proprietor has to pay trademark renewal fees as prescribed, along with the application for the renewal.
-Renewal can be done in two ways, those are:-
+After renewal registration, the Registrar must send a notice to the proprietor to informing him of the next renewal date.
+If a notice of renewal has not been received, you must keep in mind that no trademark can be removed.
+The proprietor has to pay trademark renewal prescribed fees, along with the application for the renewal.
+Renewal can be complete in two ways, those are:-

 Simple Renew the Trademark

-An authorized representative or agent can also make the application.
-It does not need to be filed by the registered owner of the Trademark itself.
-Trademark will be published in the official gazette of the Trademark Journal when the application is approved.
+An authorized representative or agent can also make the application for renewal.
+It does not need a registered owner for filed application of the Trademark itself.
+After the approval of application, Trademark will be published in the official gazette of the Trademark

-If the renewal process is done physically, the filing for the renewal costs 10,000 rupees.
-And if done online via e-filing, it charges 9,000 rupees.
+If the renewal process is complete physically, the filing for the renewal costs 10,000 rupees.
+And if done online via e-filing, it charges 9,000 rupees. online process less chargeable

-The determination and intention for commercial use should be examined for eligibility (Copies of the Proof of same).
+The determination and purpose for commercial use should be examined for eligibility (Copies of the Proof of same).

-You must make sure that there is no similar trademark by executing a Trademark Search of the well-known and licensed trademark database.
+You must make sure to other trademark holders there is no similar trademark by executing a Trademark Search of the well-known and licensed trademark database.

 Copy of Application form for trademark registration – Form TM-A